 I don’t eat duck unless it’s peking duck…but tonight I was all over the Flying Duck ($30), the skin was crispy, the duck was cooked perfectly and the plum / hoisin sauce flavour combo was super tasty.
 I was surprised at how many pieces I ate…if all duck dishes tasted this good I’d be eating it all the time and not just occasionally when I’m feeling a little adventurous.

-The massaman beef ($25) had a delicious sweet flavour, a nice & thick sauce but my potato could have been a tad softer.
+The massaman beef ($25) had a delicious sweet flavour and a nice thick sauce, but my potato could have been a tad softer.
 Beef was tender enough but like the potato, it would have been perfect if it was a bit more tender.
 Though I must say, I do cook a pretty good massaman beef so I am a tough critic!

 The pad thai chicken ($22) was ok, the chicken breast was tender, flavours were right, but the noodles could have done with a bit more cooking.